-Developed technology
+Advanced technology

-We continue to invest in audit technology that

-improves the quality of audits and enhances our ability to provide insights to our clients.
+We continue to invest in audit technology that improves the quality of audits and enhances our ability to provide insights to our clients.
 Our technology is built and implemented globally ensuring consistency across the PwC Network.

-Tools that enhance audit quality and efficiency through automation, connectivity and mobile features:
+Connect Suite and Halo are our tools that enhance audit quality and efficiency through automation, connectivity and mobile features: